bbauska/YT-Learn-YouTube/README.md

 <pre>onPlaybackRateChange</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This event fires whenever the video playback rate changes.
 For example, if you call the
-setPlaybackRate(suggestedRate) function, this event will fire if the playback rate actually changes.
-Your application should respond to the event and should not assume that the playback rate will automatically change when the setPlaybackRate(suggestedRate) function is called.
-Similarly, your code should not assume that the video playback rate will only change as a result of an explicit call to setPlaybackRate.</p>
+<mark>setPlaybackRate(suggestedRate)</mark> function, this event will fire if the playback rate
+actually changes.
+Your application should respond to the event and should not assume that the playback rate will automatically change when the <mark>setPlaybackRate(suggestedRate)</mark> function is called.
+Similarly, your code should not assume that the video playback rate will only change as a result of an explicit call to <mark>setPlaybackRate</mark>.</p>

-<p>The data property value of the event object that the API passes to the event listener
+<p>The data property value of the event object that the API passes to the event listener function
-function will be a number that identifies the new playback rate.
-The getAvailablePlaybackRates method returns a list of the valid playback rates for the currently cued or playing video.</p>
+will be a number that identifies the new playback rate.
+The <mark>getAvailablePlaybackRates</mark> method returns a list of the valid playback rates for the currently cued or playing video.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>onError</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This event fires if an error occurs in the player.
 The API will pass an event object to
 the event listener function.
 That object's data property will specify an integer that identifies the type of error that occurred.
 Possible values are:</p>

 <ul>
   <li><b>2</b> – The request contains an invalid parameter value.
 For example, this error occurs
     if you specify a video ID that does not have 11 characters, or if the video ID contains invalid characters, such as exclamation points or asterisks.</li>
-  <li><b>5 – The requested content cannot be played in an HTML5 player or another error related
+  <li><b>5</b> – The requested content cannot be played in an HTML5 player or another error related
     to the HTML5 player has occurred.</li>
-  <li><b>100 – The video requested was not found.
+  <li><b>100</b> – The video requested was not found.
 This error occurs when a video has been removed
     (for any reason) or has been marked as private.</li>
-  <li><b>101 – The owner of the requested video does not allow it to be played in embedded
+  <li><b>101</b> – The owner of the requested video does not allow it to be played in embedded
     players.</li>
-  <li><b>150 – This error is the same as 101.
+  <li><b>150</b> – This error is the same as 101.
 It's just a 101 error in disguise!</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>onApiChange</pre>